mudassarmuneer/multi-tier-server-infrastructure/README.md

 - Two private Linux servers in different availability zones (AZ).
 - Two public Linux servers in different AZs.
-- Servers allocated to private and public subnets.
 - Main and custom route tables equipped with an internet gateway and NAT gateway.

 ## Project Overview